Chucky’s Back: Raiders excited for Gruden’s return

 Here are some other things to watch:

-MACK ATTACK: There has been one key piece missing for the Raiders this summer: Star pass rusher Khalil Mack has been holding out while seeking a long-term contract.
-Mack, entering the final year of his rookie contract, won the Defensive Player of the Year award in 2016 and leads the NFL in QB pressures with 185 1-2 since entering the league, according to SportRadar.
+MISSING MACK: Mack held out for the entire offseason and training camp while seeking a long-term contract that came after he was traded to the Bears.
+His absence leaves a big void.
+He won the Defensive Player of the Year award in 2016 and leads the NFL in QB pressures with 185 1-2 since entering the league, according to SportRadar.
 Oakland’s defense struggled the past few years even with Mack on the field.
-Gruden and new coordinator Paul Guenther are hoping to get the game changer in before the season starts to provide a needed anchor to this defense.
+Gruden and new coordinator Paul Guenther will now need rookie Arden Key and veteran Bruce Irvin to make up for the loss.

 DRIVE THE CARR: QB Derek Carr went from MVP candidate during a 12-win 2016 campaign to a struggling young passer a year ago as he dealt with an early-season back injury and suspect play from his receivers.
 Much has been made of how Carr will mesh with Gruden’s hard-driving personality, but the early signs are the two are hitting it off.
 Whether that leads to improved play remains to be seen.
 Carr will likely take more snaps under center in Gruden’s offense than he has in the past, but also will have more freedom to change plays at the line of scrimmage.